Housing Accommodations Process

 Can I have a specific roommate as part of my accommodation plan?

 Housing accommodations work to address a student's living environment and needs.
 Having a specific roommate is not considered an accommodation.
-If you would like to live with a specific roommate, we encourage you to note this in the roommate request process as part of your preference form.
+If you would like to live with a specific roommate, we encourage you to roommate pair with them in the Housing Portal after roommate searching opens on March 1.

 Service animals and emotional support animals (ESA)